Appearance

 |---|---|---|

 - Workflows don't trigger other workflows.
-A step that writes to a field updates that field but does not fire the workflow watching it.
-To chain logic, put all the steps inside one workflow.
+A step that writes to a field updates it but does not fire the workflow watching that field.
+To chain logic, put the steps in one workflow.

-- Steps inside a workflow run in declared order, and later steps see writes from earlier steps.
-This is how composite lookups work — step 1 sets
+- Steps run in declared order, and later steps see earlier writes.
+That's how composite lookups work — step 1 resolves the vendor, step 2 uses it as context.

-vendorAccount, step 2 usesvendorAccountas part of its context. - An empty entity cell never overwrites the document.
-If your matched row has
+- An empty entity cell never overwrites the document.
+If the matched row has a currency but no accountant, the document takes the currency and keeps its existing accountant.

 5. Data leaves through outbound integrations